Emigrant Basin Pack & Social Club’s Dinner

 That tradition of purchasing animals at the fair and later serving dinner to the community continues today.

-The dinner event typically includes a smoked BBQ pork dinner with green (pesto) spaghetti, beans, salad and bread.
+The dinner event, which always takes place on the second Saturday of February, typically includes a smoked BBQ pork dinner with green (pesto) spaghetti, beans, salad and bread.

 This Saturday evening, the doors will open with a no-host bar opens up at 5 PM.
 Dinner will be served from 6-8 PM.
-Music and dancing will follow dinner.
+Raffle prizes, live country music and dancing will follow dinner.

 The Emigrant Basin Pack and Social Club is a nonprofit organization where 100% of the proceeds go right back to the kids for scholarships.

-Tickets to the event are available by calling Casler at either 209-768-1126 or 209-532-8283.
-Tickets may be available at the door, but Casler would appreciate phone calls before the event so that he can have an accurate head count.
+Tickets to the event are available by calling Casler at either 209-768-1126.
+Tickets will also be available at the door, but he would appreciate phone calls before the event, so that he can have an accurate head count.

 The “Newsmaker of the Day” is heard every weekday morning at 6:45, 7:45 and 8:45 AM on AM 1450 and FM 102.7 KVML.